Yelp/threat_intel/README.md

 ```

 You can also specify a file name where the API responses will be cached in a JSON file,
-to save you the bandwitdh for the multiple calls about the same domains or IPs:
+to save you the bandwidth for the multiple calls about the same domains or IPs:

 ```python
 investigate = InvestigateApi("<INVESTIGATE-API-KEY-HERE>", cache_file_name="/tmp/cache.opendns.json")